Carbon Monoxide Safety

 - At lower exposures, symptoms can range from mild headaches, fatigue or sleepiness, shortness of breath, light headedness and nausea.

 - Exposure at a higher level can lead to mental confusion, impaired judgment or memory, loss of coordination, loss of consciousness and even death.

 Carbon Monoxide Alarms/Detectors

 We recommend that you purchase several CO alarms that are battery operated.
-These devices should be placed near your natural gas appliances.
+These devices should be installed according to the instructions.
 The batteries should also be checked throughout the year to ensure they are properly powered.
 We recommend battery alarms versus others in the event that there is a power outage.
-You can purchace CO alarms at mostly any local hardware store.
+You can purchase CO alarms at mostly any local hardware store.

 - Carbon monoxide fact sheet from the American Red Cross (PDF)

 - "The Invisible Killer," a video from the Consumer Product Safety Commission